 About Dr. Harrington

-Whitney Harrington, MD, PhD, is a member of the Center for Global Infectious Disease Research at Seattle Children’s Research Institute, an assistant professor in the Department of Pediatrics, Division of Infectious Diseases, University of Washington, and an affiliate investigator at Fred Hutch.
+Whitney Harrington, MD, PhD, is a member of the Center for Global Infectious Disease Research at Seattle Children’s Research Institute, an assistant professor in the Department of Pediatrics, Division of Infectious Diseases, University of Washington, and an affiliate investigator at Fred Hutchinson Cancer Center.
 Her research is supported by grants from NIH’s National Institute of Allergy and Infectious Diseases and Eunice Kennedy Shriver National Institute of Child Health and Human Development, the Burroughs Wellcome Fund and the UW Center for AIDS Research (CFAR).

 - Shree R, Harrington WE, Kanaan SB, Forsyth A, Cousin E, Lopez A, Nelson JL and Gammill HS.
 Fetal microchimerism by mode of delivery in healthy pregnancies.
 BJOG 2018, in press.